 - Credit Process: Credit Culture and Information Gathering Foundations

-- Credit Process: Credit memo: information gathering and processing
+- Credit Proposals and Credit memo: information gathering and processing

 - Credit Process: The Credit Decision